Bartman18/Cryptocurrency-conversion-app/README.md

 -java version 20
 -XAMPP "Apache" and "MySQL" - turn on
--after open jar - in browser - localhost:8081/html.html
+-after start - in browser - localhost:8081/html.html